SAP-archive/cloud-workflow-codejam/exercises/08/readme.md

 }
 ```

-_Note: Some of the properties have been omitted to keep the display concise._
+> Some of the properties have been omitted to keep the display concise.

 Notice that the context now contains extra data, in the `productInfo` property.
 This is what was retrieved in the Service Task.